Quasar-x-AI-2026/Ai_Avengers/README.md

 ## Configuration

-- Update Twilio credentials before use
+- Update Twilio credentials before use.
-- Change camera index source (0,1,2,3) if required
+- Change camera index source (0,1,2,3) if required for using laptop cam or mobile cam using usb.
-- Ensure model files are in correct paths
+- Ensure model files are in correct paths.

 ---